Are you a cross stitching newbie? Here’s everything you need to know to get started.

 To learn more about fabric care, check out this article.

 Time to prepare the fabric.
 Your pattern will usually contain the size of the finished canvas.
-Make sure it’s being reported according to the fabric size count as it will affect the end result.
+Make sure it’s reported according to the fabric size count as it will affect the end result.

 Where to start that first stitch?

 There are two different types of stitchers, the ones who start in the middle and the ones who start on the top left.